BDC Hamburger Icon

 RADIUS server options

-Once you decide on which of the following RADIUS server options to use, you will set it up in the corresponding EAP, AP and user settings.
+Once you decide which RADIUS server option best suits your organization’s needs, you will configure it within the corresponding EAP, access point (AP), and user authentication settings.

 • FreeRADIUS: This server is a free, open-source project and the preferred choice of advanced IT personnel.
-It is available for the Linux, Mac OS X and Windows platforms.
+It is available on the Linux, macOS, and Windows platforms.

-• Outsourced services: If you have multiple offices or lack technical IT expertise, a hosting service is a good option.
+• Outsourced services: If you have multiple offices or lack IT expertise, a hosting service is a good option.
 Many services provide more than just RADIUS server hosting.
-They can also help with the setup process, do user onboarding and provide real-time reporting functionality.
-In addition, many companies offer mobile applications that make configuring mobile devices quick and painless for Apple iOS, Android and Kindle Fire users.
+They can also help with the setup process, conduct user onboarding, and provide real-time reporting functionality.
+In addition, many companies offer mobile applications that make configuring mobile devices quick and painless for Apple iOS, Android, and Kindle Fire users.

 EAP options

-• PEAP (Protected EAP): This protocol authenticates users through the usernames and passwords they enter when connecting to the network.
+• Protected EAP (PEAP): This protocol authenticates users through the usernames and passwords they enter when connecting to the network.
 It is one of the easiest EAP types to implement.

-• TLS (Transport Layer Security): To provide the highest level of security, this type of EAP requires both server and client certificate validation.
+• Transport layer security (TLS): To provide the highest level of security, this type of EAP requires both server and client certificate validation.
 Instead of connecting to the network with usernames and passwords, end-user devices or computers must have a client certificate.
 You control the certificate authority and distribute the client certificates.

-• TTLS (Tunneled TLS): This version of TLS doesn’t require security certificates and reduces network management time.
-However, because TTLS doesn’t have native support in Microsoft Windows, it requires a third-party client.
+• Tunneled TLS (TTLS): This version of TLS doesn’t require security certificates and reduces network management time.
+Because TTLS doesn’t have built-in support in Microsoft Windows, however, it requires a third-party client.

-The steps for configuring the APs require you to enable WPA3-Enterprise only mode or transition mode by setting the AKM suite to 00-0F-AC:5 (802.1X with SHA-256).
-Your APs will use CCMP encryption, so make sure to turn off older encryption methods like TKIP and WEP.
-You also need to enable Protected Management Frames (PMF) to help secure your network.
+The steps for configuring the APs require you to enable WPA3-Enterprise-only mode or transition mode by setting the AKM suite to 00-0F-AC:5 (802.1X with SHA-256).
+Your APs will use AES-CCMP encryption, so make sure to turn off older encryption methods, such as TKIP and WEP.
+You also need to enable protected management frames (PMF) to help secure your network.

-On the client side, set up your usernames and passwords or client certificates if that’s what you choose to use.
-You’ll need to do this for every laptop, tablet, smartphone or other device that connects to your server.
-Boost connection speed and security further by enabling “fast roaming” and “server certificate validation” if they’re available.
+On the client side, set up your usernames and passwords or client certificates if you choose to use them.
+You’ll need to do it for every laptop, tablet, smartphone, or other device that connects to your server.
+Enabling fast roaming and server certificate validation, if available, will further boost connection speed and security.

 Implementation may vary depending on the hardware and software you choose.